-- The pre-development biodiversity value; - The proposed approach to enhancing biodiversity on-site; and - Any proposed off-site biodiversity enhancements that have been planned or arranged for the development and including details on how these will be secured.
+The pre-development biodiversity value;

+The proposed approach to enhancing biodiversity on-site; and • Any proposed off-site biodiversity enhancements that have been planned or arranged for the development and including

 Accompanying each RMA will be a Biodiversity Gain Plan.
 This will provide detailed information on specific BNG delivery including what BNG will be delivered, where it will be delivered and how it will be delivered.
 For BNG provision that is to occur on the Garden Community, it will be intrinsically linked to the wider landscape strategy.
 If it is related to off-site provision the mechanism for securing this will be detailed.
 The biodiversity gain plan will also include a copy of the completed BNG metric itself.